PowerFeather/powerfeather-docs/draft/guides/battery_notes.md

 Board.enableBatteryCharging(true); // enable charging
 ```

-Regarding the max charging current, it is recommended to charge at 1 C or less.
+Tt is recommended to charge at 1 C or less to avoid overloading the battery.

 If you need to disable charging again.